luxedo/luxedo.github.io/_dropdown/RPi_mcp3008.md

 Communication is made through RPi SPI port using [SpiDev](https://github.com/doceme/py-spidev)

 ## Wiring
-Connect the SPI data cables in the tables bellow.
+Connect the SPI data cables in the tables below.
 Choose either CE0# or CE1# to connect to CS.

 ### RPi SPI GPIOs